Irson Kudikova: Cooperation with Alla Pugacheva

 Kudikova gives credit to Alla Pugacheva for being the person who changed her life.
 Now, Pugacheva is her art director and her mentor.
 She said of Alla Borisovne; "The Prima donna helped me to begin a career on the big scene and has always supported me, like nobody else."

 Cooperation with Igor Matvienko

 After Kudikova's termination from the teleproject "Alla Pugacheva's Star Factory-5" she signed a contract with Igor Matvienko's music production company and the First Channel.

 In May 2007, Kudikova gave a solo concert in Moscow called the "Irson Jazz Show".
 Some stars from the jazz, variety and comedy scene also took part in the concert program.
 In 2009 in Los Angeles, she made the acquaintance of Snoop Dogg, leading to a feature on his track "Replay".

 Irson Production

 In 2010, Kudikova founded her own company "Irson Production", allowing her to take the independent route for her career.In 2011, it released her duet with American rapper Warren G called "Innocent".

 Sports

 Kudikova is a Master of Sports in Russia for basketball and a candidate for table tennis.

-Hobby

-Kudikova has a fondness for sports and has a long list of activities that she regularly enjoys.
-She loves to water ski, play tennis—and table tennis--, sky dives, swimming, track and field athletics, rhythmic gymnastics, ballet, volleyball, and even equestrian sports.